SoFi Invest and Acorns are two popular investing platforms for new-age investors.

 This robo-investing platform can be a great tool for people that want to invest a little extra on the side, or for those that are serious about investing for retirement.

-At $1 per month, you can direct your spare change automatically into an investment portfolio through the feature Acorns Invest.
+At $1 per month, Acorns Lite is the least expensive option to get started.
+On this plan, you can direct your spare change automatically into an investment portfolio through Acorns Invest.

 Acorns Invest rounds up each of your purchases to the nearest dollar and then invests that extra change into the portfolio you choose.